Search sheldonbrown.com and sheldonbrown.org

 It is common for this problem to develop after removal/re-installation of a wheel, if the wheel is not properly aligned in the frame/fork.
 Sometimes people install the wheel crookedly, then try to compensate by misadjusting the brake to match the off-center rim.
 Don't do this!

-The best way to check that the front wheel is installed correctly is to place a finger of each hand between the tire and the fork blade.
-If you use the same finger of each hand, (and don't have mis-matched hands) you can tell by the feel if the tire is closer to one fork blade than to the other.
+To check that the front wheel is installed correctly, place a finger of each hand between the tire and the fork blade.
+If you use the same finger of each hand, (and don't have mismatched hands) you can tell by the feel if the tire is closer to one fork blade than to the other.
 If it is off center, loosen the quick-release or axle nuts, re-center the wheel, and re-secure it.

 An off-center rim may be the result of poor installation, or may result from a bent axle, a bent fork, or an improperly dished wheel.
 Once you're sure that the wheel is properly centered, then you can adjust the centering of the brakes, if it is needed.